 The same principle applies to Agile software development teams.
 Since the market can provide nearly unlimited sources of programming talent, hiring more developers is a common remedy for solving the perception that not enough work is getting done.
-However, a large number of developers can’t optimize the work that flows through the Development Team simply through numeric strength.
+However, adding a large number of developers doesn’t mean that work flows efficiently through the development team.

 Contrary to what most people would intuitively think, taking a small approach to software development can increase the amount of work that can be completed by an Agile software development team, especially those that practice Scrum.
 This requires understanding the concepts of small teams, small releases, and small vertical slices.